karmesh825/Tutor_Bot_RAG-Assistant/README.md

    - For input you type a question.
    - The app retrieves the most relevant chunks from FAISS.
    - The local LLM (running in Ollama) generates an answer using only the context provided by the user.
-   - The app trims the answer to the requested word budget/limiting phrase and shows citations wherever possible.
+   - The app trims the answer to the requested word budget/limiting phrase (long/short) and shows citations wherever possible.

 -----------------------------------

-## Directory Structure

-tutor/
-├─ README.md
-├─ LICENSE
-├─ .gitignore
-├─ requirements.txt
-├─ .env.example

-├─ src/
-│  ├─ ingest.py        # builds the FAISS index from PDFs
-│  ├─ tutor_cli.py     # command line interactive tutor

-├─ data/
-│  ├─ README_DATA.md   # instructions for adding PDFs
-│  └─ sample_docs/     # example pdf, open-licensed documents only

-└─ storage/
-   └─ faiss_index/     # generated vector store (NOT committed)